 The Group Insurance Commission is a quasi-independent state agency governed by a seventeen-member Commission appointed by the Governor.
 Commission members encompass a range of interests and expertise including labor and retirees, the public interest, the administration, and health economics.

-The GIC’s FY2014 appropriation is $1.8 billion.
-There are currently over 232,000 members and almost 413,000 lives people covered by the GIC.
+The GIC’s FY2015 appropriation is $1.9 billion.
+There are currently over 235,000 enrollees and over 420,000 people covered by the GIC.
 The mission of the GIC is to deliver high quality care at reasonable costs.

 Dolores L. Mitchell, Executive Director